Rightpoint/ios-template/PRODUCTNAME/README.md

 ```

 ### Dependencies
 When adding a dependency is necessary it should be managed using Cocoapods.
-After running `bundle pod install` the built version should be committed to the repository to keep
+After running `bundle exec pod install` the built version should be committed to the repository to keep

 ### Branching